Home » Rome » Vatican and Colosseum tour tickets

 After spending three hours at the Vatican, you head to the Colosseum, the site of gladiator battles.

-Your guide shares facts and details about Rome’s most famous building, which entertained up to 50,000 spectators at a time.
+Your guide shares facts and details about Rome’s most famous building, entertaining up to 50,000 spectators at a time.

 Tour inclusions